 While planning your mobile project, it’s essential to gather and structure the following types of project requirements:

 Business requirements are crucial since they articulate the concept of the project and its benefits to the company.
 The latter point explains how the solution will yield revenue or cut down expenses, including the timeframes and exact sums.
 Meanwhile, the vision communicates its goals and how the product will solve particular business or user problems.
 All this helps software engineers to understand your business tasks and decide on the best implementation approach in terms of technology.

 Business requirements gathering is the starting point for any software product development process since it’s impossible to proceed with the definition of key user requirements or functional units if business needs haven’t been described.

 The user requirements document reveals what consumers expect from the solution.
 It should precisely and accurately define what the product should do, what features and integrations it should offer, and what constraints it may have.
 It may include use cases, UML diagrams, and user flows.

 At the information-gathering phase, it’s important to identify user groups and collaborate with various customers to get a comprehensive view of the topic and get it over to the engineering team.
 The list of user requirements for software development should be approved by the stakeholders and domain experts.

-The paper can be rather detailed, so, for added convenience, it is divided into functional and non-functional requirements.
+The paper can be rather detailed, so, for added convenience, it’s divided into functional and non-functional requirements.
 However, the two are tightly correlated.
-Therefore, non-functional requirements for mobile apps set out and elaborate functional specifications.
+Therefore, when non-functional elements for mobile apps requirements are set out, you can elaborate functional specifications.